Building the System That Builds the Product

 So how do you start building this system?

-1. Identify repetitive workflows in your development process
+1. Identify the repetitive workflows in your development process

 2. Package them into reusable commands (like slash commands in Claude Code)

-3. Add quality gates through hooks and validations
+3. Add quality gates with hooks and validations

 4. Build context that helps AI understand your codebase